2007 Tennessee Volunteers football team: Mississippi State

-Pregame line: Tennessee by 7

 The Vols traveled to Starkville, Mississippi for the first time since winning 35–17 in 2002.
 Phillip Fulmer commented on Mississippi State during the Tuesday press conference:

 Mississippi State is a good football team at 4–2.
 They beat a good Auburn team at Auburn.
 They're dangerous, physical, tough guys up front.
 The running backs and tight ends have my good friend Woodrow McCorvey's fingerprints all over them.
 He is a tough guy.

 Tennessee took an early lead after stopping the Bulldogs on their first drive.
 Erik Ainge found Chris Brown on a 4-yard TD pass to cap off at 9 play, 78-yard drive.
 Mississippi State then answered.
 The Bulldogs forced the Vols to punt after backing them up.
 The short field paid off, when Wesley Carroll found Tony Burks for a 38-yard touchdown pass.
 State took the lead in the 2nd quarter when RB Anthony Dixon broke loose on a 30-yard touchdown run.

 Tennessee followed with 17 unanswered points, coming on a Lucas Taylor 51-yard touchdown reception, a 47-yard Daniel Lincoln field goal and an Arian Foster 1-yard touchdown run.
 Mississippi State would score one more touchdown to cut the lead to 3.
 However, the Vols' Defense held firm for the last quarter and a half.
 Daniel Lincoln added 3 field goals of 29, 26, and 43 yards to provide the final 12 point margin of victory.

 Erik Ainge ended the game with a 22-of-36 performance with 1 interception and 2 touchdown passes.
 Lucas Taylor had 11 catches for 186 yards.
 Arian Foster ran the ball 21 for 143 yards, while Montario Hardesty added 81 yards on 16 carries.
 Tennessee outgained Mississippi State 470 to 338 total yards.